QuantumSimulator

 Bloch: (0.00, 1.00, 0.00)

-RZ(θ) = exp(−iθZ/2) = diag(exp(−iθ/2), exp(iθ/2)).
-It multiplies |0⟩ by exp(−iθ/2) and |1⟩ by exp(iθ/2), creating a relative phase of θ between the two basis states.
-At θ = π, RZ(π) = −iZ, which is the Z gate up to global phase.
-RZ is diagonal and commutes with all other Z-rotations.
+RZ(θ)=exp(−iθZ/2)= diag(exp(−iθ/2),exp(iθ/2)).
+"Diag" means a diagonal matrix: one that acts on each basis state independently, multiplying ∣0⟩ by exp(−iθ/2) and ∣1⟩ by exp(iθ/2).
+This creates a relative phase of θ between the two basis states.
+At θ=π, RZ(π)= −iZ, which is the Z gate up to global phase.
+RZ is diagonal and therefore commutes with all other Z-rotations.
+Two Z-rotations in sequence simply add their angles: RZ(α) RZ(β)= RZ(α+β).

-No change to computational-basis measurement probabilities.
+No change to measurement probabilities in the computational basis.

 Bloch sphere

-Rotates by θ around the Z axis.
-The poles stay fixed.
-Equatorial states rotate by θ, adjusting relative phase between |0⟩ and |1⟩.
+Rotates the Bloch vector by θ around the Z axis.
+The poles (∣0⟩ and ∣1⟩ stay fixed.
+Equatorial states rotate by θ, shifting the relative phase.

-Worked example
+Step-by-step example

 Tuning phase for interference

-1. 1Start with |+⟩ = (|0⟩ + |1⟩)/√2.
+1. 1Start with ∣+⟩=(∣0⟩+∣1⟩)/2.

-• Phase tuning in variational circuits
+• Fine-tuning phase in variational quantum circuits

-• Euler decomposition: any single-qubit gate = RZ·RY·RZ
+• Euler decomposition: any single-qubit gate = RZ RY RZ

-• RZ(π) = −iZ (Z gate up to global phase)
+• RZ(π) = −iZ — the Z gate up to global phase

-• RZ(π/2) ≈ S gate (up to global phase)
+• RZ(π/2) equals the S (Phase) gate up to global phase

-• RZ(π/4) ≈ T gate (up to global phase)
+• RZ(π/4) equals the T gate up to global phase

-Why this gate matters
+Why this gate matters for what comes next

 Test your understanding